-The following represents the Authority's analysis of its operations for the five fiscal years ended June 30, 2010 and the three months ended September 30, 2010 and 2009.
+The following represents the Authority's analysis of its operations for the five fiscal years ended June 30, 2010.
 For additional analysis of the Authority's results of operations, see Management's Discussion and Analysis in the Authority's audited financial statements, included as Appendix II.